How to Organize a Charity Golf Tournament

 Selecting and Negotiating with the Golf Course for Charity tournaments

-A critical step in the planning process of charity golf events is the selection of the actual golf course.
-To gain instant credibility within the golf community, sponsors, and players that attend, choose an exclusive course that is highly rated in your area.
-Try to avoid a local community course just because it fits within your schedule or budget.
-If it is a “members only” course, find out who is on their board and determine if you have any contacts to reach out to these members to obtain approval for your organization to use the course.
-Be sure to consider the costs that some of these more elite courses may charge, and if there are high fees, consider asking a local business to pick up this tab by being the Title Sponsor of your charity golf outing.
+A critical step in planning charity golf events is selecting the right golf course.
+To gain instant credibility within the golf community, sponsors, and potential players, choose an exclusive, highly rated course.
+Avoid a local community course just because it fits your schedule or budget.
+If it is a “members-only” course, find out who is on its board and determine if you have any contacts to reach out to these members to obtain approval for your organization to use the course.

-Forging a strong partnership with a golf course can help you establish a strong foundation for a successful charity golf tournament.
-Once you’ve identified a course that meets your needs, you’ll want to iron out the details with the golf course staff.
+Forging a partnership with a golf course can help you establish a strong foundation for a successful charity golf tournament.
+Once you’ve identified a course that meets your needs, you’ll want to clarify the details with the golf course staff.
 Putting everything into writing and signing an agreement can alleviate confusion on tournament day.
-Here are some things you’ll want to include in your contract:
+Here are some items to include in the contract:

-• Date and tee time: Be flexible here!
+• Date and tee times: Be flexible here!
 Courses may offer discounts for off-season or mid-week golf dates.

-• Description of tournament services: Are golf balls, golf carts, scorecards, gratuities and service fees, etc. included?
+• Description of tournament services: Are golf balls, golf carts, scorecards, gratuities service fees, etc. included?

-• The number of golfers and guarantees: When is the attendee list due?
+• Number of golfers and guarantees: When is the attendee list due?
 Are there penalties if the estimated number of golfers is reduced?

-• Total costs: Costs per golfer, costs for food, beverage, services, and due dates for deposit and final payment.
+• Total costs: Costs per golfer, food, beverages, services, and due dates for deposit and final payment.

-In summary, make sure you are prepared with a list of questions before you start negotiations with a preferred golf course or country club.
-You may want to compare costs and services between a few different courses to ensure you are getting a fair deal and put everything in writing to protect your organization.
-But most important, make sure you feel comfortable with the terms and the staff at the course as you want to make sure the course will treat your guests to a great day of hospitality.
+In summary, ensure you are prepared with a list of questions before starting negotiations with a preferred golf course or country club.
+You may want to compare costs and services between a few courses to ensure you get a fair deal and put everything in writing to protect your organization.
+Most importantly, make sure you feel comfortable with the terms and the staff at the course, as you want to ensure the course will treat your guests to a great day of hospitality.

 Recruiting Golfers for the Tournament